syxiaa/ball-k-means/README.md

 * Intel MKL implementation, we recommend this one :https://software.intel.com/en-us/mkl

+### Installation requirements (Python):

+* Only need to rely on the dll and lib files in the compressed package 'ball_kmean.rar'.

 # Installation (C++)

 * Eigen 3: In order to use Eigen, you just need to download and extract Eigen's source code :http://eigen.tuxfamily.org/index.php?title=Main_Page#Download